severalnines/docs/user-guide/mysql/logs.rst

 Tree view of corresponding database logs across cluster.
 Clicking on a log file will appear in a new tab in viewing panel on the right-hand side.
 Browsing through the appropriate error logs is key element of the troubleshooting process.

 * **Refresh Logs**
-	- Triggers a job for ClusterControl to perform log collection.
+	- Triggers a job for ClusterControl to perform logs collection.
 By default, the logs are fetched every ``db_stats_collection`` which is 30 minutes.
 You can verify this from the 'Last Updated' value at the bottom of the section.

 * **Search**
 	- Look up the search term throughout the active document in viewing panel.